jt-helsinki/shortcuts/docker.md

 #### Delete all containers
 `docker rm  -f $(docker ps -a -q)`

+#### View the Docker file commands
+`docker image history --no-trunc <image_name>`
+Useful to try and view the dockerfile for an image when you can't find the dockerfile.

 **NOTE:** when using AWS ECS be careful using this as deleting the `amazon/amazon-ecs-agent:latest` container means the ECS service will no longer run.
 If this does happen, simply recreate the service in the ECS cluster setup.